+The three pseudoneglect tasks in this study were designed to be as comparable as possible, but of necessity, there were differences in the dimensions of the stimuli in the auditory versus the tactile and linear conditions.
+These were an inevitable consequence of the physical apparatus necessary to present acoustically unbiased stimuli (a linear array of speakers would have introduced variations in latency as a consequence of speaker distance, and latency is a key cue in auditory localisation).It is possible that differences between conditions may have arisen from the use of an arc array of speakers in the auditory condition compared to the straight arrays in the other conditions, and from differences in the physical size of the intervals in the acoustic versus the other conditions (necessitated by the relative inefficiency of human sound localisation).
+Nonetheless, the proportional measurements used are directly comparable across conditions, and the main conclusions of this study cannot be affected by these issues as they rest on one-sample tests or correlations and do not rely on between-condition comparisons.

 There is a good deal of heterogeneity within the now extensive literature on pseudoneglect in the visual domain, with various different tasks such as the Landmark task, the Greyscales task and traditional method of adjustment line bisection tasks behaving in somewhat different ways when challenged by different task conditions and or samples (for reviews see Brooks et al, 2014 and Jewell & McCourt, 2000).
 A specific example is discussed by Brooks et al (2015: in press) who review past literature which suggests a rightward drift across adult ageing in some lateral bias tasks (Landmark tasks) whilst evidence for such a drift is more equivocal in more traditional line bisection tasks.
 It is possible that a traditional line bisection task invokes a greater degree of mental representation than does the landmark task, a task which appears almost entirely perceptual in nature.

 This argument is consistent with the suggestion that a qualitative distinction can be drawn between perceptual and representational pseudoneglect – a suggestion that has received a good deal of corroborative support from various different studies (McGeorge et al, 2007; Darling et al, 2012) and which would reflect the evident dissociation between perceptual and representational neglect (Beschin et al, 2002; 2005; Della Sala et al, 2004).
 The present data are consistent with this suggestion – with visual line bisection being located further towards the perceptual pole of this dichotomy and auditory and tactile tasks being located further towards the representational pole.
 It would therefore be informative in future to investigate relationships between auditory and tactile bisection tasks and visual tasks that are closely matched on representational demands.
 A simple way to do this would be to use a sequentially-presented visual bisection task.
 It also bears consideration that investigations of visual-spatial working memory have suggested that spatial processes may be more activated when items are presented sequentially rather than when they are presented simultaneously (Darling, Della Sala & Logie, 2009).
-This, in turn, is suggestive of separate mechanisms of simultaneous visual-perceptual processing and sequential-representional processing both of which might be independently susceptible to different pseudoneglect lateral biases, and hence, presumably, localisable to subtly different parts of the right hemisphere.
+This, in turn, is suggestive of separate mechanisms of simultaneous visual-perceptual processing and sequential-representational processing both of which might be independently susceptible to different pseudoneglect lateral biases, and hence, presumably, localisable to subtly different parts of the right hemisphere.
 Such issues should be addressed in future research.
+Similarly, future research should focus on the relationship between attention and perceptual components in representational and perceptual pseudoneglect: presumably attentional biases could apply to representations whilst purely perceptual biases would not, and so cross-modal pseudongelect effects may be a consequence of a general attentional bias, whilst perceptual biases may be more direct reflections of asymmetries of basic visual processing.